Increase online conversions for your business using Google Ads Remarketing

 |Location – where visitors are from||Country, Region, City|

 |Medium – the mediums which referred traffic.||Organic, Direct(none), AdWords|

-When creating a remarketing list in Analytics it is necessary to specify the AdWords account in which that list is available.
-That list then functions the same way as any remarketing list created within AdWords.
+When creating a remarketing list in Analytics it is necessary to specify the Ads account in which that list is available.
+That list then functions the same way as any remarketing list created within Ads.